CAST: Component-Aligned 3D Scene Reconstruction from an RGB Image: Perceptive 3D Instance Generation

 where $\bm{M}$ is a binary mask indicating which tokens should be masked and replaced with a [mask] token.
 During the pretraining phase, DINOv2 is trained with randomly set masks, allowing it to robustly infer missing parts based on the visible regions.
 Consequently, during inference, even if parts of the object image are occluded, the encoder can effectively reconstruct the necessary features, ensuring that the generative model maintains high-quality and accurate 3D reconstructions.
 This integration of image conditioning and occlusion handling is pivotal for our pipeline, as it ensures that the generated 3D objects are both visually consistent with the input images and geometrically faithful to the underlying structure.

 \paragraph{Canonical Point Cloud Conditioning} Though our object generation model produces visually plausible meshes from input object images, it is challenging to generate pixel-aligned geometry due to the high-level nature of the encoded image condition $\bm{c}$ and the absence of pixel-wise supervision.
 We address this issue by additionally conditioning our object generation model on observed partial point clouds in canonical coordinates.
 This dual conditioning ensures that the generated geometries not only align visually with the input images but also accurately reflect their underlying scale, shape, and depth.
 During the conditioning training, we simulate real-world partial scans or estimated depth maps by rendering each 3D asset from multiple viewpoints, thereby obtaining corresponding RGB images, camera parameters, and ground-truth depth maps.
 These RGB images are then processed using advanced depth estimation techniques, including MoGe~\cite{wang2024moge} and Metric3D~\cite{yang2024depth}, to produce an estimated depth map and then projected as partial point clouds.
-These point clouds are coarsely aligned with the original objects within the canonical $[-1,1]^3$ space.
+To ensure scale consistency, we align estimated depth maps from MoGe and Metric3D with ground-truth depth maps by scaling and shifting them based on the median and median absolute deviation of valid depth values.
+The resulting point clouds are then normalized to a canonical [-1, 1]$^3$ space to ensure consistent spatial representation for coarse object alignment.

 To bolster the model's robustness and its ability to generalize across diverse real-world scenarios, we employ a data augmentation strategy that interpolates between ground-truth partial point clouds $\bm{p}_\text{gt}$ (projected from ground truth depth map to simulate accurate depth) and noisier, estimated partial point clouds $\bm{p}_\text{est}$ (projected from estimated depth map and aligned to simulate estimated noisy depth from RGB).
 This interpolation is mathematically represented as: $ \bm{p}_\text{disturb} = \alpha\cdot \bm{p}_\text{gt} +(1-\alpha)\cdot \bm{p}_\text{est}$, where $\alpha\in[0,1]$ is a weighting factor which is sampled uniformly during training.
 Our object generator, named ``\textit{ObjectGen}'', with partial point cloud conditioning is formulated as